truenas/documentation/content/Contributing/IssueReporting/_index.md

 Previous security reports are published to https://security.truenas.com/.

-Due to their sensitive nature, security issues are not reported on public issue trackers.
+Security issues do not appear on public issue trackers due to their sensitive nature.
 If you have discovered a suspected security vulnerability in the latest version of a software release, you can [report this directly to the Security Team](mailto:security-officer@ixsystems.com).
 {{< /tab >}}